gabrielory/Graph-Sensitivity/README.md

 - **'sensitivity.sage'** – Contains methods for computing graph sensitivity.
 - **'PriorityQueue.sage'** - Contains a class implementing a binary heap.
 - **'graph_families/'** – Includes classes for constructing different graph families, along with supporting functions.
-- **'graph_families/sensitivity_calculations/'** – Contains scripts that implement sensitivity calculations for specific graph families.
+- **'graph_families/sensitivity_calculations/'** – Contains scripts that generate graphs within specific families and compute their sensitivity.
 (These are the files that should be executed.)
 - **'out/'** – Stores the output generated from the computations.

 ## Running the Code